panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 So, if you'd like to improve the way you work with variables in JavaScript, and then enjoy the benefits of increased readability and maintainability of your code: then let's get started.

-In this post, you'll read about 5 best practices of how to declare and use JavaScript variables.
+In this post, you'll read about the 5 best practices of how to declare and use JavaScript variables.

 ```toc
 ```

-## 1. Prefer *const*, othewise use *let*
+## 1. Prefer *const*, otherwise use *let*

-Usually I declare my JavaScript variables using `const` or `let`.
+Usually, I declare my JavaScript variables using `const` or `let`.

- The main difference between `const` and `let` is that `const` always requires an initial value, and you cannnot reassign a value to `const` variable once initialized.
+ The main difference between `const` and `let` is that `const` always requires an initial value, and you can not reassign a value to `const` variable once initialized.

 ```javascript
 // const requires initialization